n0-op/rest-workout/README.md

 REST API for Physical Workout entries CRUD operations.

 # Motivation
 This project is an exercise in concepts/tools used for creating a REST web service.
-Concepts/tools being learned are git, DAO pattern, JPA, hibernate and others
+Concepts/tools being learned are git, DAO pattern, JPA, hibernate, hashing, encryption and others

 ## Tech/framework used
 <b>Built with</b>